 - 100 g red lentils

 - dukkah and yoghurt to serve

 - Heat the oil in a large pot over medium-high heat.
 Fry the onions with a pinch of salt for 7 mins, or until softened and just caramelised.
 Add the garlic, chilli and ras el hanout, and cook for 1 min more.

 - Stir in the squash and lentils.
 Pour over the stock and bring to the boil.
 Reduce the heat to a simmer and cook, covered, for 25 mins or until the squash is soft.
-Blitz the soup with a stick blender or conventional blender until smooth, then season to taste.
+Blitz the soup with a stick blender or conventional blender until smooth, then add the chopped coriander season to taste.

 - Let the soup come to room temperature.

 - Spread the soup puree on dehydrator trays covered with non-stick sheets or parchment paper.